Last modified: Jan 10, 2023 By Alexander Williams

 3. Deleting and returning the model

-Before talking about this way, I'd to warn you that this way will delete your model data.
+Before discussing this solution, I emphasize that this way will delete your model data.